Creativity-Freaks/CF_TechLab/PROFILE.md

 # CF TechLab Profile

-This profile file captures narrative, brand, and strategic context separate from the engineering-focused README.
-Link this in marketing or investor decks without exposing all technical scaffolding.

----

-## 🚀 Identity

 **CF TechLab** is the technology & innovation division of Creativity Freaks Group—where imagination is engineered into AI tools, automation systems, immersive AR/VR layers, and smart creative software.

 > “CF TechLab bridges the gap between art and algorithms — making technology creative and creativity intelligent.”